Low-profit limited liability company: Formation

 In addition to meeting IRS Treasury Regs.Sec.53.4944-3(a), many states require the label "L3C" or "low-profit limited liability company" to appear in the name of the organization.
-It is important to understand that each state may have state-specific requirements that govern L3C formation.
+Each state may have state-specific requirements that govern L3C formation.

 Duration

 The lifetime or duration of an L3C usually extends beyond the life of its members because it takes on its own legal personhood.
 Thus, the death or withdrawal of a member does not impact the existence of the L3C.

 Management

 L3C's have the option to be member-managed or manager-managed.
 This distinction should be made within the operating agreement of the business.
 The default is member-managed which means that the members of the L3C are responsible for delegating and performing the day-to-day operational functioning of the business along with determining strategic direction for the business.
 When an L3C is manager-managed, the members designate either members or non-members to take on managerial roles for the business and who act as agents for the organization.
-It is important to note that a manager-managed selection does not necessarily mean that members lose their voting rights on material issues regarding the business unless indicated or contracted otherwise within the operating agreement.
+A manager-managed selection does not necessarily mean that members lose their voting rights on material issues regarding the business unless indicated or contracted otherwise within the operating agreement.